 Telstra: Interesting Facts

 Telstra is Australia’s biggest company for phone and internet services.
-It started in 1901, first handling mail, telegraphs, and phones, and has grown a lot since then.
+It started in 1901, handling mail, telegraphs, and phones, and has grown significantly since then.

-1. Beginnings: It began as the Postmaster-General’s Department, became Telecom Australia in 1975, and was renamed Telstra in 1993.
+- Beginnings: It began as the Postmaster-General’s Department became Telecom Australia in 1975, and was renamed Telstra in 1993.

-7. Sports and Culture: Telstra sponsors many sports teams and events, including the popular Australian National Rugby League.
+- Sports and Culture: Telstra sponsors many sports teams and events, including the Australian National Rugby League.

-Overall, Telstra plays a big role in keeping Australia connected and always looks for new ways to use technology.
+Overall, Telstra plays a big role in keeping Australia connected and is always looking for new ways to use technology.

 Font and Colors

-Telstra’s current emblem dates back to the early 1990s. – it was then that the stylized “T” became like the current one.
-But do not forget about the older versions, where this letter symbolized the antenna.
-Now everyone sees what they want in T because the changes were supposed to help the company establish a close relationship with customers.
+Telstra’s current emblem dates back to the early 1990s.
+Then, the stylized “T” became like the current one.
+But do not forget about the older versions, where this letter symbolizes the antenna.
+Now, everyone sees what they want in T because the changes were supposed to help the company establish a close relationship with customers.

-The font for the old “Telstra” lettering was invented by the design studio The Partners.
-Then the word was reduced to one letter, the outline of which became softer.
+The design studio The Partners invented the font for the old “Telstra” lettering.
+The word was then reduced to one letter, the outline of which became softer.
 The developers have cut and rounded the corners, keeping a slight tilt to the right.

-For the experiment, the telecommunications company uses six color combinations, but not simultaneously but in turn.
+The telecommunications company uses six color combinations for the experiment, not simultaneously, but in turn.
 The official emblem can be green, dark pink, purple, blue, orange, or blue-green.
 This is designed to make the brand full of color and meaning to consumers.

 What is the Telstra logo?